Universal K-matrices for quantum Kac-Moody algebras: Introduction

+In particular, the datum $(\psi,J)$, which we refer to as a {\em twist pair}, is a twisted homomorphism $H^{\cop} \to H$ in the terminology of \cite{Da07}.
+It follows from the coproduct identity that $K$ is indeed a universal K-matrix, as it satisfies the generalized reflection equation \eqref{eq:gen-re}.
+In particular, it yields an action of cylindrical braid groups on tensor products of its representations (cf. Proposition \ref{prop:twistedRE}).\\

-Note that, any automorphism of quasitriangular bialgebras $\varphi:(H,R)\to(H,R)$ automatically gives rise to the twist pair $(\varphi,R_{21}^{-1})$.
-For this choice, our definition recovers the notions of cylinder twists and cylinder--braided subalgebra as appearing in \cite{tD98,tDHO98,BK19}.
-Henceforth, we shall refer to this particular case as a {\em cylindrical bialgebra}.
-It is interesting to note that, choosing the twist pair $(\varphi, R)$, we recover the analogue notion with opposite convention used \eg in \cite{BZBJ18}.\\
+Any automorphism of quasitriangular bialgebras $\varphi:(H,R)\to(H,R)$ automatically gives rise to the twist pair $(\varphi,R_{21}^{-1})$.
+Therefore, our definition recovers as a special case the notion of cylinder twists from \cite{tD98,tDHO98,BK19}.
+We shall refer to this case as a {\em strongly cylindrical bialgebra}.
+Note that, choosing the twist pair $(\varphi, R)$, we recover the analogue notion with the opposite convention used \eg in \cite{BZBJ18}.
+More generally, in this framework, we are able to describe a larger pool of operators which naturally appear in representation theory.
+For instance, the notion of a balance is one of the simplest cases of a cylinder twist, studied in detail in \cite{DKM03}.
+In contrast, a half-balance is not a cylinder twist.
+However, both balances and half-balances are obtained as examples of solutions of generalized reflection equations in the context of cylindrical bialgebras.